Bubbly Pet

 9. Boston Terrier Rescue of North Texas (BTRNT) – Texas

 BTRNT was founded in the 1980s and has been very active in its goal of helping out Boston Terriers that are in need.
-They accept all kinds of Boston Terriers regardless of background, size, colors, medical and mental conditions.
+They accept all kinds of Boston Terriers regardless of background, size, color, and medical and mental conditions.

 BTRNT also aims to educate the people of Texas through information drives about the Boston Terrier which they hope would greatly lessen the cases from all over the state.